Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S, M (one piece of ammunition or one thrown weapon)
 **Duration:** Instantaneous

 You fire a piece of nonmagical ammunition from a ranged weapon or throw a nonmagical weapon into the air and choose a point within range.
 Hundreds of duplicates of the ammunition or weapon fall in a volley from above and then disappear.
-Each creature in a 40-foot-radius, 20-foot-high cylinder centered on that point must make a Dexterity Saving Throw.
+Each creature in a 40-foot-radius, 20-foot-high cylinder centered on that point must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 8d8 damage on a failed save, or half as much damage on a successful one.
 The damage type is the same as that of the ammunition or weapon.

 ### Contact Other Plane
 *5th-level Divination (ritual)*